willpower232/TOTPBTF3/README.md

 ## Service Worker

 Using [Google Workbox](https://developers.google.com/web/tools/workbox/modules/workbox-cli) there is a small service worker which is the missing step required to make this site installable on Android using Chromes "Add To Home screen" feature.
 Unfortunately this app cannot work offline but at least it can integrate with your Android mobile device.

+For efficiency, you may wish the service worker to cache any additional images you have uploaded so you will need to run the following command: `node node_modules/workbox-cli/build/bin.js generateSW workbox-config.js`